akgsons/infra/_pages/home.md

 permalink: /
 ---

-The company executes civil-works contracts for various govt. departments such as PWD, PW(R)D, Railways, PMGSY, Zilla Parishad, etc.
+The Company executes various infrastructure projects, primarily in the highway construction domain, in India.
+In the last couple of years, the Company has executed highway construction projects of over INR 220 million under Public Works (Road) Directorate, Government of West Bengal, India.

+Currently, the Company is executing highway construction projects of over INR 120 million in the district of Hooghly, West Bengal, India.

-It all began in 1973 as a partnership firm, M/s.
-A. K. Ghosh & Sons, which was a 1st class govt. contractor.
-In 2017, the firm was converted to this private limited company in order to run the business in a more transparent and professional manner.
+The Company started its journey in 1973 as a partnership firm, which later enlisted itself as a first-class government (civil) contractor in West Bengal, India.
+In 2017, the partnership firm was converted to this Company in order to run its business more efficiently & professionally.

-{% comment %}
-**Current Projects:**

-Construction of Road from Gantimore to Gandharbapur (4.150 km) under Burdwan Highway Division No.-I. Tendered amount: Rs.
-3.06 cr.

-Jamar Health Centre Road & Link Road (5.515 km) under Burdwan South Highway Division.
-Tendered amount: Rs.
-3.39 cr.
-{% endcomment %}
+Mr. Soham Sundar Ghosh is the managing director of the Company.
+He joined the business in 2014.
+Before joining, he had worked in the IT (Information Technology) industry for 10 years.
+He holds a Bachelor’s degree in Electronics & Communication Engineering from National Institute of Technology, Calicut, Kerala, India.

+Date: 13th March, 2022